system-zero/system-zero/src/data/semantics/Language.md

   var ar = ["a", "b"] # StringType array with two members

-  # But arrays have a fixed size and type.
+  # Arrays have a fixed size and type.
 In the above code those have been
   # determinated by the parsing.
 The first element gives the type.
 It is an
   # error to mix types in an array, except for memory managment types, like
   # strings or maps, that can have null elements.